sarahbrotman/sarahbrotman/README.md

 - 👋 Hi, I’m @sarahbrotman
-- 🧬 I'm a PhD student in Genetics and Molecular Biology at UNC
+- 🧬 I'm a Postdoctoral fellow at UNC
 - 👀 I’m interested in human genomics and complex traits
-- 🌱 I’m currently learning cell type deconvolution of bulk tissue
 - 💞️ I love awk and sed and ggplot
 - 📫 How to reach me sarah.brotman13@gmail.com